 - the Virtual Financial Assets (VFA) bill, shall regulate the offering of virtual financial assets, including the implementation of a bespoke financial instruments test.

-The proposed framework is intended to provide further security to investors, platform developers, and issuers alike vis-à-vis the token offering at hand.
-This will eliminate the uncertainty underpinning the current cryptocurrencies market, rendering Malta a secure and stable place for business.
+The VFA (Virtual Financials Assets) Act will eliminate the uncertainty supporting the current cryptocurrencies market, rendering Malta a secure and stable place for business.